 Danny Ingram - drums

-Another Wilson High School band and close friends with The Teen Idles (Alec MacKaye is Ian’s brother).
-The two bands debuted together in a basement in December 1979.
-The Untouchables’ performances were legendarily chaotic, and Alec had to be carried out of a number of shows after hyperventilating and passing out.
+The Untouchables’ performances were legendarily chaotic and Alec had to be carried out of a number of shows after hyperventilating and passing out.
 The Teen Idles and The Untouchables recorded their first demos at a small basement studio called Hit & Run in the spring of 1980 and the tapes were passed around all over town.
-Rich left for college at the end of the summer, and with his departure the band lost their drummer and their practice space.
+Rich left for college at the end of the summer and with his departure the band lost their drummer and their practice space.

-Sitting around the Roy Rogers fast-food joint, a central punk hangout at the time, they figured it was curtains for them, but Danny Ingram volunteered to join despite the fact that he had never played drums.
+During a meeting at a Roy Rogers fast-food joint, which was a central punk hangout at the time, the band decided it was curtains for them, but Danny Ingram volunteered to join, despite the fact that he had never played drums.